MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 ### Version 1.1

-- Integrate app/drivers to Alexa
+- Integrate app/drivers to Alexa (done already - I'm a little bit ansious to see things working)
 - Enhance security using hashed bridge´s token option instead of a plain text one
 - Omit the bridge´s token in the debug log (for secutity concerns)

 ### Version 1.2

-- Nuki Opener, Key Fob and Keypad support
+- Nuki Opener (done already), Key Fob and Keypad support
 - If it is possible to detect wich Key Fob and/or user´s Keypad key sequence has been used to unlock the door, it will generate a HE event accordingly

 ### Version 2.0

 - App: Implement an option of only install new devices connected to a Nuki bridge, not touching the bridge itself and others paired devices
-- Lock driver: Implement an option to include or not the "unlatch" action when a "lock" request is received
+- Lock driver: Implement an option to include or not the "unlatch" action when a "lock" request is received (done already too)

 ### Version 3.0